khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

     the sun by its horns.
 However, pride among such men, even if they are admirable fellows, is not common.

-    However, if it is common among those who have a iota of knowledge, nobility, fortune, reputation, or courage.
+    However, it is common among those who have a iota of knowledge, nobility, fortune, reputation, or courage.
 They are dragged along by others, and they trample on those who are weaker than themselves.
 Although they are perfectly aware that they themselves are lacking in all good qualities and have none whatsoever, they are still haughty and insolent.

-266. I took the opportunity of asking one such man---gently and tactfully--- what was the cause of his sense of superiority and his disdain of others.
+266. I took the opportunity of asking one such man---gently and tactfully---what was the cause of his sense of superiority and his disdain of others.
 The only answer I could get was this: “I am a free man,” he said, “I am nobody's slave.”

     I replied “Most people that one meets share this same quality with you.
     Like you, they are free men, except for a certain number of slaves who are